What Happens to Youth Aging Out of Foster Care?

 Understanding Aging Out of Foster Care

-All children, especially older children in foster care, need and deserve a loving family to support their lifelong growth.
-This desired outcome — called permanence — occurs for older youth in foster care via one of three pathways: adoption, guardianship or reunification with their birth families.
+All children need and deserve a loving family to support their lifelong growth.
+Sadly, many older children in foster care lack permanent families.
+Permanence occurs for older youth in foster care via one of three pathways: adoption, guardianship or reunification with their birth families.
 A less favorable outcome is aging out (also known as emancipation).
-In this option, youth grow too old to remain in foster care and exit the system without a permanent family.
+In the latter scenario, youth grow too old to remain in foster care and exit the system without a permanent family.

-What Are the Effects of Youth Who Age Out of Foster Care?
+What Are the Effects on Youth Who Age Out of Foster Care?

 • housing instability;